 Te Rito Course Five: Identity

 These new modules provide the popular cumulative glossary, pronunciation features, conversations about challenging subjects and practical tools utilised in Courses 1-4.
 They differ slightly from the first four courses however.
 In keeping with recent e-learning research findings, we have shifted towards shorter, more interactive story-telling modules, also adding a myriad of carefully curated links and suggestions for further investigation.
+Each module contains key writings and ideas from experts in these topics, voiced by them especially for this kaupapa.

 Each module contains a variety of new information and perspectives, delivered by approachable guides in an updated aesthetic, designed to stimulate thought and broaden learners' experience in ways they can act on.